Planning-Driven Programming: A Large Language Model Programming Workflow: Experiments

-We use the Pass@1 accuracy as the evaluation metric.
-We apply 2-shot prompting in both LPW and SLPW, with maximum 12 iterations for the solution generation phase and the code implementation phase, respectively.
-Similarly, we set the maximum number of debugging iterations to 12 for SD and LDB.
-In SLPW, $k$ is configured as 6, and $q$ is set to 3.
-For instance, the solution generation phase initially produces 6 plan samples.
-Subsequently, first 3 solution plans along with their verifications are returned within 12 iterations, or $[0,3)$ solution plans and their verifications are provided as the output upon completing 12 iterations.
-All following experiments adhere to these parameter settings unless otherwise specified.
-Empirical discussion on parameters is available in Appendix \ref{Parameter_Experimentation}.
+We generate a seed program for each problem with the same prompts and parameters introduced by \citet{chen2023teaching} for SD and LDB and label the performance of seed programs as Baseline.
+We note that SD and LDB only perform refinements on the seed program that fails the visible tests.
+We experiment with various LLMs with different parameter sizes, including GPT-3.5 (turbo-0125, $\geq$175B), Llama-3 (70B-Instruct), and Phi-3 (14B-Instruct) to evaluate performance and demonstrate that LPW is model-independent.
+The Pass@1 accuracy is reported.
+We apply 2-shot prompting in LPW, with a maximum of 12 iterations for both the solution generation and code implementation phases.
+Similarly, we set the maximum debugging iterations to 12 for SD and LDB.
+MapCoder generates 3 plans, each with up to 4 refinement iterations.
+All following experiments adhere to these iteration settings.
+An empirical discussion on the number of iterations for LPW is available in Appendix \ref{Parameter_study}.

-\textbf{Main Results}.
-Table \ref{table:detail_information} presents the Pass@1 accuracy for Baseline, SP, SD, LDB, LPW, and SLPW, along with their respective improvements over Baseline.
-Overall, LPW and SLPW consistently outperform all competing methods across all benchmarks and with various LLM backbones, showcasing the effectiveness of the proposed workflow and demonstrating the model-independent benefit of LPW and SLPW.
-Compared to LDB, LPW improves Pass@1 accuracy by 6.1\%, 4.9\% 3.6\%, and 2\%, on HumanEval, HumanEval-ET, MBPP, and MBPP-ET, respectively, with the GPT-3.5 backbone and achieves up to 16.4\% improvement on MBPP when using Llama-3 as the backbone.
-LPW achieves the same performance as SLPW on HumanEval-ET when leveraging GPT-3.5 and Llama-3 as the backbones.
-SLPW slightly surpasses LPW by around 1\% across all benchmarks, and achieves the best accuracy: 89.6\% for HumanEval, 77.4\% for HumanEval-ET, 77.2\% for MBPP and 58.2\% for MBPP-ET with GPT-3.5.
-Moreover, when using Phi-3 as the backbone, SLPW shows the highest improvement up to 5.6\% over LPW on MBPP and up to 45.1\% over Baseline on HumanEval.
-Compared with HumanEval and MBPP, all approaches perform worse on HumanEval-ET and MBPP-ET across different LLM backbones as thorough edge cases are contained in the hidden tests.
-This result is consistent with previous work \citep{dong2023self, lin2024llm, mu2023clarifygpt}.
-The detailed failure analysis is available in the Appendix \ref{error_GPT-3.5}.
+\textbf{Results on various LLMs}.
+Table \ref{table:detail_information} presents the Pass@1 accuracy for evaluated approaches, along with their respective improvements over Baseline.
+LPW outperforms all competing methods across all benchmarks and with various LLM backbones.
+Compared to LDB, LPW improves Pass@1 accuracy by 6.1\%, 4.8\% 3.6\%, and 2\%, on HumanEval, HumanEval-ET, MBPP, and MBPP-ET, respectively, with GPT-3.5 and achieves up to 16.4\% improvement on MBPP with Llama-3.
+These results showcase the effectiveness of the proposed workflow and demonstrate the model-independent benefits of LPW.
+MapCoder fails on Phi-3 as it requires strict XML-formatted responses, which pose a challenge for Phi-3.
+The failure analysis for LPW with GPT-3.5 is available in Appendix \ref{error_GPT-3.5}.